-Some countries have various procedures for calculating tariffs, so double-check on the government’s website or with your carrier.
+Some countries have various tariff calculation procedures, so double-check on the government’s website or with your carrier.

 How to Calculate Your Tax

-First, you must determine the sales tax (VAT) rates in the country you are exporting.
-In the United Kingdom, for example, there are three VAT rates: 0%, 5%, and 20%, which is the typical rate for most products and services.
-Because apparel for adults falls under the usual VAT rate, the cost of shipping a woman’s T-shirt to the UK is 20%.
+First, you must determine your exporting country’s sales tax (VAT) rates.
+For example, the United Kingdom has three VAT rates: 0%, 5%, and 20%, the typical rate for most products and services.
+Because adult apparel falls under the usual VAT rate, the cost of shipping a woman’s T-shirt to the UK is 20%.

 Add the goods’ value, freight expenses, insurance, import duty, and other fees to determine the VAT on your shipment.
 Then multiply the sum by the relevant VAT rate in the destination country.
 The amount of VAT you’ll have to pay customs for your shipment is the result.